joelhawksley/identity/_posts/2026-05-06-adopting-herb-at-github.md

 | Medium   | 1 KB  | 24.4 µs | 365.6 µs   | +341 µs | 15.0x |
 | Large    | 3 KB  | 81.7 µs | 1,059.7 µs | +978 µs | 13.0x |

-Herb is 7–15x slower to compile than Erubi, scaling roughly linearly with template size

-this is exactly the reason why we need to validate these kinds of upstream Rails changes ahead of them landing.

-After seeing the negative impacts of Herb on our ActionView::Precompiler times, I realized I should probably measure ViewComponent precompilation too (we have 2262 in the monolith), which also happens at boot time.

-With Herb: 9.10s
-Without Herb: 3.45s

-While it's not the worst to go from 3.5 to 9 seconds, it's yet more of an argument for the build-time compilation I'm proposing in ReActionView.

-Cold render impact, we already use actionview precompiler

-Precompiler slow down
-ViewComponent slow down
-Cold render problem, issues outstanding

-A LUC (Live User Canary) test confirmed that while Herb had no impact on request latency (validating the hypothesis), it increased ViewPrecompiler.precompile time from ~15s to ~60s in production — an unacceptable addition to deploy times.

-In a Codespace benchmark:

-Erubi: 11.8s average
-Herb: 22.6s average (+91%)
-This single finding blocked production deployment for weeks and triggered a multi-pronged engineering effort:

-An ActionView::Precompiler cache (abandoned — too hacky) A Herb-level build cache (invalid due to ReActionView config changes) A ReActionView-level build cache (successful: 13.2s, on par with Erubi) The team ultimately decided to wait to ship to production until the caching solution was accepted upstream, rather than deploying a fork.

-Mention Rails upstream PR This PR should help us move towards unblocking the Herb performance improvements necessary to get to prod: https://github.com/rails/rails/pull/57234.
+In a typical Rails application, a template is compiled from ERB to Ruby when it is rendered for the first time in a process.
+Subsequent renders hit a cache.
+Switching to Herb meaningfully increases this cold render overhead, which can become an issue in applications with many templates that are regularly deployed, as the cache must be re-established every the application boots.

+In GitHub.com, we use library called [ActionView::Precompiler](https://github.com/jhawthorn/actionview_precompiler/) to warm this cache at boot time, which is why we saw our app take longer to boot (ViewComponent also compiles templates at boot time, also contributing to the slowdown).
+The precompiler also saves significant memory (around 500mb per container) due to the Copy-on-Write memory usage characteristics of forking servers.

+While we've explored a few solutions to the issue, such as a build-time cache similar to Bootsnap, we're currently blocked on using Herb in production until it's resolved.
+Marco thinks we can optimize Herb to avoid this issue, as Herb hasn't seen much perfromance optimization yet.

+In the meantime, I've opened a long-overdue PR to [upstream ActionView::Precompiler into Rails](https://github.com/rails/rails/pull/57234).
+As an added benefit, having Rails applications precompile templates at boot time will raise Herb parsing errors before they can cause runtime issues.

 ### Even GitHub doesn't use all of Erubi

-ERB is the worst version of Hyrum's law.
+But more work remains.
 The Erubi test suite has 108 tests.
+Even after all of our work to pass the linter and our test suite, 8 of thsoe

  Github passed CI with herb on, but 8 erubi tests failed (https://github.com/marcoroth/herb/pull/1548).
 Even at our scale, we do not use all of the features of Erubi.

 ## What's next